 Historic & Fun Spots to Explore

 Since Oakland has a long history connected to the water, many of its most historic spots now sit in the popular Jack London Square.
-My personal favorite is Heinold’s First and Last Chance Saloon, which was where a young Jack London got inspired for some of his most popular stories.
+My personal favorite is Heinold’s First and Last Chance Saloon, which was where a young Jack London got the inspiration for some of his most popular stories.

 Heinold’s First & Last Chance